mccxiv/tune-house/README.md

 # The tune house
-A single page music player, Listen to any song or entire albums by searching for an artist.
+Single page music player, Listen to any song or entire albums by searching for an artist.

 ### <a href="http://tunehouse.mccxiv.me" target="_blank">tunehouse.mccxiv.me</a>